 As a member of the MCHC Group, Mitsubishi Chemical (MCC) has made realizing KAITEKI its vision and declared that it will seek to address societal issues by creating new value and providing said value to customers as solutions, thereby sustainably growing in concert with society.
-As a result, many of the products and services we provide contribute to the realization of the SDGs.
+As a result, many of our initiatives, including the products and services we provide, contribute to the realization of the SDGs.

-The MCC Sustainability Report 2018 features the following three items, chosen as representative examples of MCC's many products and services that contribute to realizing KAITEKI and the SDGs.
+The MCC Sustainability Report 2019 features the following four items, chosen as representative examples of MCC's wide-ranging initiatives that contribute to realizing KAITEKI and the SDGs.